One Day in Dresden

 Address: Georg-Treu-Platz 1, 01067 Dresden

-One day in Dresden: Elbe river
+One day in Dresden: Sunset view of Elbe river, historic skyline and tour boats

 #2 Savor the Cityscape from Frauenkirche’s Tower